tablexi/nucore-open/coding_standards.md

 ### Refactor Scopes
 There are plenty of old-style scopes and finders (`find(:all, conditions: ...)`, `scope :xxxx, conditions: ...`, etc) lying around from when NUCore was young.
 Always use the newer style, and fix up scopes as you have the opportunity.

+### Prepare for Rails Upgrades
+Since this is still a Rails 3.2 project, you may find yourself needing to use outmoded idioms like a dynamic finders.
+Tag these with `TODO:` comments so we can more easily find them with `rake notes`.

 ### Put application code where it belongs
 There is quite a bit of code inside of `/lib` that is actually application code.
 Many of the classes/modules are actually service objects or model concerns.
 Move them to the appropriate